franciscosucre/Py-SuGo/README.md

 ### PySuGo

 Dependencyless WSGI compliant server implemented with python using only the standard library.
+It's interface is inspired by ExpressJS.

 It includes: